wp-plugins/db-toolkit/readme.txt

 6. Data Importer Dialog.

 == Changelog ==

 = 0.3.2.002 =
+* Small update to fix a bug with the selected item filter that prevented the capturing of the value

+= 0.3.2.002 =
 * Changed the form layout to use PHP-Scaffold and applied Twitters Bootstrap form and layout classes for improved forms.